The Rag Trade: Synopsis

 The action centred on a fictional small clothing workshop (the title is a reference to the textile industry), Fenner's Fashions in London.
 Although run by Harold Fenner (Peter Jones) and the foreman and pattern cutter Reg Turner (Reg Varney), the female workers are led by militant shop steward Paddy Fleming (Miriam Karlin), ever ready to strike, with the catchphrase "Everybody out!"
 Other cast members included Sheila Hancock (as Carole Taylor), Esma Cannon (as Lily Swann), Wanda Ventham (as Shirley) in series 2 and Barbara Windsor (as Gloria, during series 1, who later returned as Judy in series 3) replacing Sheila Hancock.

 In 1975, a colour pilot was made; with only Peter Jones reprising his role; this pilot featured a young Tony Robinson (replacing Reg Varney), Gaye Brown (briefly replacing Karlin), Jumoke Debayo, Diane Langton, Annabel Leventon, Jamila Massey, Mollie Maureen (replacing Esma Cannon) and Trixie Scales.

 The theme tune for this colour pilot was performed by Alex Welsh and his Band.
 However, this was never transmitted, as the BBC rejected the colour revival of the series.

 Two years later, the series was revived by ITV company LWT, with Jones and Karlin reprising their roles.
 The 1977–78 version ran for two series, most of the scripts being based on the BBC episodes from the 1960s, and featured Anna Karen (reprising her role as Olive from On the Buses) and future EastEnders star Gillian Taylforth as factory workers.

-The theme tune for the LWT series was written and performed by Lynsey de Paul (credited as Joan Brown) and released as a track on an album of TV themes that also featured another de Paul-penned theme "Hi Summer".
+The theme tune for the LWT series was written and performed by Lynsey de Paul (credited as Joan Brown and listed in the closing credits as "The Rag Trade Rag").
+It was released as a track on an album of TV themes that also featured another de Paul-penned theme "Hi Summer".

 In 1990, the series was remade as Fredrikssons Fabrikk by NRK in Norway.
 The cast comprised both Norwegian and Swedish actors, and the series was broadcast by SVT in Sweden as well.
 It ran for three seasons (1990–93, with 17 30-minute episodes and one 45-minute special) and a feature film version Fredrikssons Fabrikk – The Movie in 1994 with a script credited to Chesney and Wolfe, and Norwegian series writer Andreas Markusson.